bparanj/crystal/electronics/experiments/queue/first-order-circuit.md

 - Timing circuits (to create delays in switching applications),
 - Smoothing circuits (to reduce ripple in power supplies).

-### Summary

-A "first-order RC circuit" and an "RC circuit" are the same thing in the context of single resistor-capacitor combinations.
-The term "first-order" simply highlights the type of response and mathematical behavior associated with this configuration.
+A first-order RC circuit and an RC circuit are the same thing in the context of single resistor-capacitor combinations.
+The term first-order highlights the type of response and mathematical behavior associated with this configuration.

 Yes, a first-order RC circuit and an RC circuit refer to the same thing - a basic electrical circuit containing a resistor (R) and a capacitor (C) connected in series.
-It's called "first-order" because:
+It's called first-order because:

 1. The circuit behavior is described by a first-order differential equation
 2. It has one energy storage element (the capacitor)